 Wien Museum locations

 The central museum on Karlsplatz square covers Vienna’s own heritage in terms of art, culture, and history.
-However, it may be a year or two until you can visit thanks to a major rebuilding and renovation programme.
+However, it may be a while until you can visit thanks to a major rebuilding and renovation programme.

-At the time of writing, they expect to start up again in autumn of 2023.
-Watch this space.
-However, they do use the construction site for small outdoor exhibitions.
-The current one is:
+At the time of writing, they plan to reopen in early December, 2023.
+However, they did use the construction site for small outdoor exhibitions.